keboola/developers-docs/cli/structure/index.md

 {: .image-popup}
 ![Screenshot -- Scheduler directory](/cli/structure/scheduler-directory.jpg)

-The schedule's `config.json` contains [crontab](https://crontab.guru/) format of the schedule, timezone, and flag if it should be enabled or not.
+The schedule's `config.json` contains the [crontab](https://crontab.guru/) format of the schedule, timezone, and flag if it should be enabled or not.

 This example shows a schedule to be run at minute 40 past every hour: